patternfly/patternfly/src/patternfly/components/Tabs/examples/Tabs.md

 {{/tabs}}
 ```

+The tabs component should only be used to change content views within a page.
+The similar-looking but semantically different [horizontal nav component](/documentation/core/components/nav) is available for general navigation use cases.

+Tabs should be used with the [tab content component](/documentation/core/components/tabcontent).

 Whenever a list of tabs is unique on the current page, it can be used in a `<nav>` element.
 Cases where the same set of tabs are duplicated in multiple regions on a page (e.g. cards on a dashboard) are less likely to benefit from using the `<nav>` element.

 ### Accessibility